Kirk Fletcher

 Kirk Fletcher (born December 23, 1975) is an American electric blues guitarist, singer, and songwriter.
-To date, Fletcher has released four studio albums and one live album.
+To date, Fletcher has released six studio albums and one live album.
 In addition, he has variously been a member of the Fabulous Thunderbirds and the Mannish Boys, plus supplied backing for Joe Bonamassa and Eros Ramazzotti.
 Fletcher has been nominated for four Blues Music Awards and was a 2015 British Blues Awards nominee.

-His latest album, Hold On, was released in October 2018.
+His album, Hold On, was self-released in October 2018.
 It reached number 12 in the Living Blues radio chart, and entered at number 15 in the US Billboard Blues Albums chart.
 It was nominated in 2019 for a Blues Music Award in the 'Contemporary Blues Album' category.

 Biography

 Kirk Fletcher was born in Bellflower, California, United States.
 He was the younger son of a Baptist minister, and gained enough confidence from watching his elder sibling, Walter, perform at their father's church, that Kirk learned to play rudimentary guitar by the age of eight.
 Fletcher was a member of a jazz band during high school, and later played with his friends on road trips in Southern California.
 In Los Angeles he met Robben Ford's guitar technician, Jeff Rivera, in a small music shop, and was impressed with Ford's expertise on guitar.
 Later through spending time with Al Blake, who was the lead singer and harmonica player for the Hollywood Fats Band, helped establish connections with other West Coast blues musicians such as Junior Watson and Lynwood Slim.

 Fletcher became adept enough on the guitar to perform himself at gigs, and he recorded his debut album I'm Here & I'm Gone (1999) for JSP Records.
 Blake introduced Fletcher to Kim Wilson of the Fabulous Thunderbirds, which led to Fletcher playing guitar in Kim Wilson's Blues Revue.
 Touring duties followed and then Fletcher played on Wilson's Grammy Award-nominated live album, Smokin' Joint (2001).
 Shortly afterwards, Fletcher was invited to collaborate with Charlie Musselwhite.
 Fletcher stated "This is where I really developed my own sound and Charlie was cool with me being me."